aimerou/awesome-ai-papers/README.md

 ## Taxonomy
 To select the most relevant papers, we chose subjective limits in terms of number of citations.
 Each icon here designates a paper type that meets one of these criteria.

-:fire: Historical Paper : more than 10k citations and a decisive impact in the evolution of AI.
+:trophy: Historical Paper : more than 10k citations and a decisive impact in the evolution of AI.

 :star: Important Paper : more than 50 citations and state of the art results.